ElianCodes/ElianCodes-frontend/src/content/blog/21-03-26-using-tailwindcss-with-sveltekit.md

   - JIT
 imgUrl: https://res.cloudinary.com/practicaldev/image/fetch/s--k-z0ysHD--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/p3nn57r52krvpdieblta.png
 description: Earlier this week, Sveltekit beta got released, ofcourse I wanted to fiddle with it.
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 # Using TailwindCSS with Sveltekit

-*This post is very outdated, check [the new post](<https://www.elian.codes/blog/21-12-05-use-tailwindcss-with-sveltekit-2021/>) for an updated version*
+_This post is very outdated, check [the new post](https://www.elian.codes/blog/21-12-05-use-tailwindcss-with-sveltekit-2021/) for an updated version_

-Earlier this week, Sveltekit beta got released (read all about it [here](<https://svelte.dev/blog/sveltekit-beta>)).
-Since it's so new, I wanted to try out some stuff, including using it with [TailwindCSS](<https://tailwindcss.com>).
+Earlier this week, Sveltekit beta got released (read all about it [here](https://svelte.dev/blog/sveltekit-beta)).
+Since it's so new, I wanted to try out some stuff, including using it with [TailwindCSS](https://tailwindcss.com).
 That seemed a little bit more complex than I initially thought.

 ## What is Sveltekit

-Sveltekit is very comparable to [Nuxt](<https://nuxtjs.org>) and [Next](<https://nextjs.org>), but with [Svelte](<https://svelte.dev>).
+Sveltekit is very comparable to [Nuxt](https://nuxtjs.org) and [Next](https://nextjs.org), but with [Svelte](https://svelte.dev).
 It provides server-side rendering, routing and code-splitting.
-Also, Sveltekit uses [Vite](<https://vitejs.dev>) right out of the box, which makes it incredibly fast.
+Also, Sveltekit uses [Vite](https://vitejs.dev) right out of the box, which makes it incredibly fast.

 ## Bootstrap Sveltekit